mediocregopher/bananaq/README.md

 > QACK queue eventID

-Acknowledges that it is safe for okq to forget about this event for this queue.
+Acknowledges that it is safe for bananaq to forget about this event for this queue.

 If this is not called within some amount of time after popping the event off the queue (see [QRPOP](#qrpop) for more on configuring that timeout) then the event